Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: Introduction

 \section{Introduction}

 With the arrival of the 6G era, a wide range of applications is anticipated, including autonomous driving, smart factories, digital twins, and extended reality technologies such as virtual and augmented reality (VR/AR)~\cite{getu2025semantic}.
 These applications place immense demands on wireless networks, particularly in terms of reliability and latency.
-However, existing digital communication systems---refined over decades to ensure bit-level accuracy---struggle to meet these requirements.
+However, conventional digital communication systems---refined over decades to ensure bit-level accuracy---struggle to meet these requirements.
 Further improvements to conventional systems have become increasingly difficult, posing significant challenges in supporting the demanding transmission needs of next-generation applications.

-To address these challenges, deep learning-based joint source-channel coding (deepJSCC) methods have been proposed for various data modalities, including images~\cite{zhang2025semantics,yang2024swinjscc}, point cloud~\cite{Liu2024a}, text~\cite{xie2021deep}, and speech~\cite{weng2023deep}.
-These approaches leverage the capability of deep learning models to jointly learn the characteristics of source data and communication channels, enabling the mapping of source data directly into robust and informative channel input symbols.
-In contrast to traditional communication systems that often fail under severe channel conditions (e.g., high noise levels), deepJSCC methods are able to reliably transmit the meaning of the data.
-Furthermore, its integration into downstream tasks has led to the development of task-oriented semantic communication (SemCom) systems.
-By transmitting only task-relevant information, SemCom significantly reduces communication overhead while maintaining high downstream task performance in areas such as image segmentation~\cite{pan2023image}, super-resolution~\cite{huang2024joint}, and image classification~\cite{Liu2024l}.
+To address these challenges, deep learning-based joint source-channel coding (deepJSCC)~\cite{bourtsoulatze2019deep,yang2024swinjscc} and semantic communication (SemCom)~\cite{yu2025multi} systems have been proposed.
+DeepJSCC models jointly learn the characteristics of source data and communication channels, enabling the mapping of source data directly into robust and informative channel input symbols.
+By leveraging the capability of deep learning models, these models have shown high performance in preserving data quality.
+In contrast, task-oriented SemCom focuses on transmitting task-relevant information, thereby reducing communication overhead while sustaining task performance in applications such as multi-task learning~\cite{yu2025multi}.
+More recently, region-of-interest-guided semantic communication (ROI-SemCom) methods are proposed to enhance task performance further~\cite{wang2025task,tan2023learned}.
+These methods identify task-determined ROI areas and allocate more bandwidth to them while assigning less to other areas, thus improving task performance.